 Learning objectives second day:

-• building blocks towards an inclusive culture
+• How to establish building blocks towards an inclusive culture

-• inclusive development and appraisal processes
+• How to be inclusive in recruitment & hiring as well as your development and appraisal processes

 Max.
 6 participants